jerinabr/Open_PWM_Gyro_Firmware/README.md

 Each mode will be configrable via USB with an app that I need to make lol

-The data input to the gyro is via IBUS, SBUS, or CRSF through the top (SER) header
+The data input to the gyro is via IBUS or CRSF through the top (SER) header

+# Design
+The hardware interfaces in this firmware are written with as little HAL and LL usage as possible

+This is for two main reasons:
+  1. This is my first project with a "bare" microcontroller instead of the typical dev board and I've never used an STM32 before so I want to get familiar with the underlying hardware
+  2. Unlike a company, I have no deadlines so I don't need to speed up my workflow by using HAL

 # Task List
 ## Hardware Interfaces